aws/secrets-store-csi-driver-provider-aws/README.md

 ```

 ### Automated Failover Regions
-In order to provide availability during connectivity outages or for disaster recovery configurations, this provider supports an automated failover feature to fetch secrets or parameters from a secondary region.
-To define an automated failover region, define the `failoverRegion` in the `SecretProviderClass.yaml` file:
+In order to provide availability during connectivity outages or for disaster recovery configurations, this provider supports an automated failover feature to fetch secrets or parameters from a secondary Region.
+To define an automated failover Region, define the `failoverRegion` in the `SecretProviderClass.yaml` file:
 ```yaml
 spec:
   provider: aws